Sonic Unleashed: Legacy

+Due to the game being released exclusively on sixth and seventh generation video game consoles as well as the instability of video game console emulators like RPCS3 and Xenia, fan efforts emerged to port the game to personal computers.
 In March 2013, a group of fans created a mod for Sonic Generations titled the Unleashed Project, which ported the daytime stages of Unleashed to Generations.
 On March 1, 2025, an unofficial PC port of the game called Unleashed Recompiled was released.
 The port contains numerous enhancements, including support for high resolutions and framerates, as well as mod support.
+The port was made using an open-source binary recompiler of Xbox 360 executables.
 The port supports both Microsoft Windows and Linux operating systems.